4levels/dmForumPlugin/README.markdown

 Requirements
 ------------

-The prerequisites for using the `dmForumForum` plugin are the same as for any Diem plugin
+The prerequisites for using the `dmForum` plugin are the same as for any Diem plugin

 Also you need to install the following Diem plugins:
-> - dmTagPlugin
+- dmTagPlugin

 Installation
 ------------